ncatlab/nlab-content/pages/6/3/5/0/536/content.md

 An _algebraic [[theory]]_ is a concept in [[universal algebra]] that describes a specific type of algebraic gadget, such as [[group|groups]] or [[ring|rings]].
 An individual group or ring is a _model_ of the appropriate theory.
 Roughly speaking, an algebraic theory consists of a specification of operations and laws that these operations must satisfy.

-## History and commentary
+## Commentary

 Traditionally, algebraic theories were described in terms of [[logic|logical syntax]], as [[theory|first-order theories]] whose [[signature]]s have only function symbols, no relation symbols, and all of whose axioms are universally quantified equations.
 Such descriptions are like presentations of a theory, analogous to generator and relations presentations of groups.
 In particular, different logical presentations can lead to equivalent mathematical objects.

 In his thesis, Lawvere undertook a more invariant description of (finitary) algebraic theories via the notion of [[Lawvere theory]].
-Here the definable operations of an algebraic theory are packaged together in the form of a universal model of a theory, so that for example the Lawvere theory of groups is the (2-)initial object in the (2-)category of categories with finite products and equipped with a group object.
-Traditional (set-theoretic) models of the theory are product-preserving functors from the theory to the category of sets.
+Here all the definable operations of an algebraic theory, or rather their equivalence classes modulo the equational axioms imposed by the theory, are packaged together to form the morphisms of a category with finite products, for which every object is a finite power of a generating object.
+In the great semantic expansion envisaged by Lawvere for what constitutes a "model", the category so formed becomes a universal model of the theory, and carries all the information of the theory, independent of a particular presentation.
+Lawvere considers _this_ category, this universal model, to be the theory.
+To give an example, the universal model of the theory of groups, i.e., the Lawvere theory of groups, is the (2-)initial object in the (2-)category of categories with finite products and equipped with a group object.
+Traditional (set-theoretic) models of the theory are neatly defined as product-preserving functors from the Lawvere theory to the category of sets.

+Moreover, the categorical construction of the Lawvere theory is described very easily and elegantly: it is the category opposite to the category of (finitely generated) free algebras of the theory.

 Lawvere's program can be extended to cover certain theories with infinitary operations as well.
 In the best-behaved case, one has algebraic theories involving only operations of arity bounded by some [[cardinal number]], and these can be understood category-theoretically with a suitable generalization of Lawvere theories.
 In the bounded case, the Lawvere theory can be described by a small category, and the category of models will be very well behaved, in particular it is a [[locally presentable category]].
 In such cases there is a satisfying duality between syntax and semantics along the lines of [[Gabriel-Ulmer duality]].